 Keep Your Dog Warm

-For those with little dogs or ones with a light fur coat, there are ways you can keep them warm.
+For the little dogs or ones with a light fur coat, there are ways to keep them warm.

-There are many types of dog clothes that you can buy for your dog to keep them warm.
-You can get booties to keep their feet protected from the salt on the sidewalk and the cold.
-These are great for any dog, but especially the littler dogs.
+There are many types of dog clothes that you can buy to keep them warm, like dog sweaters and dog coats.
+There are dog booties for their feet.
+These are great for any dog, but especially the little dogs.